jdlph/Path4GMNS/README.md

 ```

 > [!IMPORTANT]
-> v0.9.10 comes with bug fix on [find_shortest_path()](https://github.com/jdlph/Path4GMNS/issues/58), performance improvement on the UE module, and new functionality on obtaining the shortest path tree.
+> v0.9.10 comes with bug fix on [find_shortest_path()](https://github.com/jdlph/Path4GMNS/issues/58), new functionality on obtaining the shortest path tree, and performance improvement on the UE module.
 Please **discard all old versions**.

 > [!WARNING]
-> The foregoing network inconsistency will lead to [OSError: exception: access violation reading ...](https://github.com/jdlph/Path4GMNS/issues/51#issue-2601430024) for v0.9.9 and any version before.

-> [!CAUTION]
 > The path cost from find_shortest_path() is in travel time rather than distance for v0.9.9.post1 and any earlier versions.
 See [Issue #58](https://github.com/jdlph/Path4GMNS/issues/58) for details. v0.9.10 offers the correct implementation.

+> [!WARNING]
+> Invoking find_shortest_path() and find_ue() in the same code snippet will lead to [OSError: exception: access violation reading ...](https://github.com/jdlph/Path4GMNS/issues/51#issue-2601430024) for v0.9.9 and any version before.

 > [!CAUTION]
 > Any version prior to v0.9.4 will generate INCORRECT simulation results.